Quacken8/timey-wimey/README.md

 the possibility of crash) that the user is indeed still working.
 Defaults to 5 minutes
 - includeInGitIgnore: whether to include this user's file in the `.gitignore` file.
 Not everyone has to know how much you work.
 Defaults to true
+- userName: name to represent you in the records.
+You will be prompted to put it in when you first use the extension

 ## Installation
 The extension is accesible directly from VSCode or at [https://marketplace.visualstudio.com/items?itemName=Quacken.timey-wimey-tracker](https://marketplace.visualstudio.com/items?itemName=Quacken.timey-wimey-tracker)